Key Takeaways

 This is a basic AC remote that you receive with your air conditioner.
 However, some companies are also manufacturing more advanced controls nowadays.

-- Full state display: This is the most popular type of remote on the market currently.
+- Full-state display: This is currently the most popular type of remote on the market.
 Such a display has all the information available on the screen.
 Temperature, fan modes, operating modes, swing positions, timers, and any other auxiliary features your AC might boast.

-- Temperature only display: Such a display only shows the current room temperature.
-These kinds of remotes are now going out of favor, and would only be found on older models.
-It’s more convenient to view each and every setting right on the display.
+- Temperature-only display: This shows only the current room temperature.
+These kinds of remotes are now out of favor and are only found on older models.
+It’s more convenient to view each setting on the display.

 - No display: Most commonly found in older establishments and hotels, this type of air conditioner remote control has no display, and often the only information you can see is the current temperature on the AC unit itself.